o3de/o3de.org/content/docs/user-guide/features/components/reference/polygon-prism.md

 ---
-description: ' Use the Polygon Prism Shape component to define a volume in Amazon Lumberyard. '
+description: ' Use the Polygon Prism Shape component to define a volume in Open 3D Engine. '
 title: Polygon Prism Shape
 ---
 # Polygon Prism Shape {#component-polygon-prism}